mui/material-ui/docs/data/material/components/paper/paper.md

 In Material Design, the physical properties of paper are translated to the screen.
 Surface components and shadow styles are heavily influenced by their real-world physical counterparts.

-Material UI implements this concept with the Paper component, a general container-like surface that features the [`elevation`](#elevation) prop for pulling box-shadow values from the theme.
+Material UI implements this concept with the Paper component, a container-like surface that features the [`elevation`](#elevation) prop for pulling box-shadow values from the theme.

 :::success
 The Paper component is ideally suited for designs that follow [Material Design's elevation system](https://m2.material.io/design/environment/elevation.html#elevation-in-material-design), which is meant to replicate how light casts shadows in the physical world.